chance2021/devopsdaydayup/010-MinikubeGrafanaPrometheusMultipassMonitoring/README.md

 ifconfig
 exit
 ```
-You can update the IP address into `values.prometheus-only.yaml` file under below section:
+You can update the **IP address** into `values.prometheus-only.yaml` file under below section:
 ```
       - job_name: multipass-vm
         static_configs:
           - targets:
             - 10.53.115.53:9100       <------Update this IP address
 ```
-### 2. Install Node Exporter
+#### 2. Install Node Exporter
-You need to install the node exporter in whatever VMs you would like to be monitored by the Prometheus.
-You can follow the steps in [this website](https://prometheus.io/docs/guides/node-exporter/)
+To monitor VMs with Prometheus, you must install the [node exporter](https://github.com/prometheus/node_exporter/releases) on each VM you want to monitor.
 ```
 wget https://github.com/prometheus/node_exporter/releases/download/v1.5.0/node_exporter-1.5.0.linux-amd64.tar.gz
 tar xvfz node_exporter-1.5.0.linux-amd64.tar.g
 cd node_exporter-*.*-amd64
 ./node_exporter
 ```
-### 3. Deploy Prometheus Helm Chart
+#### 3. Deploy Prometheus Helm Chart
-Based on previous Minikube cluster, you can deploy [another Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) to monitor the VM we just created, which is not in the K8s cluster.
-But before that, you may need to uninstall the previous deployment, otherwise there will be a port conflict issue, if the default port doesn't change.
+To monitor the VM, which is not part of the K8s cluster, you can deploy [another Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) in the existing Minikube cluster.
+However, you may need to uninstall the previous deployment to avoid port conflict issues, if the default port has not been changed.
 ```
 helm -n default uninstall prometheus-grafana
 ```